Before they gang-rape NLNG - Nigeria Today

 But then, I’m not averse to government divesting from certain businesses and allowing private investors to take over.
 My only fear is that a few dubious individuals, and their fronts, would have been waiting in the wings to hijack the shares and ultimately constitute themselves into a monopoly – or, at best, an oligopoly.

-The sale would never be transparent – meaning, no ordinary Nigerian, like you and me, would ever get the chance to buy even one unit of shares.
+The sale would never be transparent – meaning, no ordinary Nigerian, like you and I, would ever get the chance to buy even one unit of shares.

 Of course, I don’t believe this allegation against our “Honourable’ and ‘Distinguished’ lawmakers.
-It is just that I’m baffled that nobody seems to be sparing a thought for the consequences of this unilateral amendment, which the Reps passed yesterday.
-But there would be huge consequences if the Senate finally ratifies the bill, as the House of Reps passed it yesterday.
+It is just that I’m baffled that nobody seems to be spearing a thought for the consequences of this unilateral amendment, which the Reps passed yesterday.
+But there would be huge consequences if the Senate finally ratifies the bill as the House of Reps passed it yesterday.

 Yes, the NLNG Act is not cast in stone.
 It can actually be amended.
 But the statutes clearly state how this can be done.